 The capital city of the north-central province, Anuradhapura contains the ruins of an ancient Sinhalese kingdom.
 The city also has a rich cultural history of being an ancient capital of the country.

 8. Galle Fort

 Nestled in the city of Galle in the southwestern province, Galle Fort was built by the Portuguese.
 Known for overlooking blue beaches, Galle Fort is still immaculately preserved in the same style as it was built.
+You need to know about company registration fees in Sri Lanka.
 In fact, the whole city of Galle has remained in style with its Dutch architecture.